datacite/blog/source/posts/mou-between-datacite-and-fairsharing.html.md

 ---
 layout: post
-title: MoU between DataCite and FAIRsharing: improving criteria for the recommendation of data repositories
+title: 'MoU between DataCite and FAIRsharing: improving criteria for the recommendation of data repositories'
 author:
   - hcousijn
   - pmcquilton